telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSmsStatus>.

-The function `tls.messaging.sms.status` can be used to retrieve the status of a SMS.
+The function `sms.status` can be used to retrieve the status of a SMS.
 It takes the following arguments:

-- `message_id`:Unique identifier for the message.
+- `messageId`:Unique identifier for the message.

 It returns an object with the following properties:

 - `to`: Where the message is delivered to.
-- `delivery_status`: Whether the delivery has been completed.
+- `deliveryStatus`: Whether the delivery has been completed.
-- `received_timestamp`: When the message was received.
+- `receivedTimestamp`: When the message was received.
-- `sent_timestamp`: When the message was sent.
+- `sentTimestamp`: When the message was sent.

 For example: